The Importance of HVAC Maintenance

 Inaccurate Temperature Readings

-A defective sensor or a wrong calibration, could cause your system to turn off and on in a continuous manner.
-This is known as short cycling.
-This can have a negative impact on your comfort and result in excessive wear and tear on the compressor.
-Fortunately, these issues can often be corrected by the simple act of replacing the batteries in your thermostat or resetting the breakers.
+A faulty sensor or calibration can also cause your system to keep switching off and on, which is referred to as short cycling.
+This can adversely affect your comfort and cause unnecessary wear and tear to the compressor.
+These issues can be resolved by simply replacing the batteries in the thermostat or resetting the breakers.

-Check the breakers for your HVAC equipment and thermostat in the event that your HVAC equipment doesn’t respond to your thermostat.
-If the breaker has tripped, it will need to be reset in order for the thermostat to connect with the system again.
+Check the breakers for your HVAC and thermostat in the event that your HVAC equipment doesn’t respond to your thermostat.
+If the breaker has tripped, it’ll need to be reset in order for the thermostat to be able to communicate with the system.

-Check your thermostat for indications of wear and damage.
-Look for evidence of dust or dirt and ensure that the thermostat isn’t exposed to sunlight.
-Check the fan blades for signs of rust and damage.
-These simple checks can help avoid costly repairs in the future, and will ensure that your equipment is operating as smoothly as possible.
+It’s also crucial to examine your thermostat for signs of wear or damage.
+Check for evidence of dust or dirt, and make sure the thermostat isn’t overly exposed to sunlight.
+Check the fan blades for evidence of damage or rust.
+These simple checks will prevent costly repairs in the future, and ensure that your equipment is running as smoothly as possible.

-Performing basic hvac maintenance on your commercial property is an excellent method to cut energy costs, maintain comfort and extend the lifespan of your heating and cooling equipment.
-It is possible to keep your building cool throughout the year by identifying problems with your thermostat, resetting your breaker and changing your batteries.
-Be sure to call a professional if you are having other issues or are unsure of what’s the issue with your system.
+Basic HVAC maintenance is a great strategy to cut down on energy costs and keep your comfort in a commercial building.
+It also increases the lifespan of cooling and heating equipment.
+You can keep your building cool throughout the year by identifying problems with your thermostat, resetting your breaker and changing your batteries.
+Make sure that should you encounter any other issues, or are unsure of what’s wrong with your system, always call in a professional.

 Explore More